vrajshah3015/PRODIGY_CS_07/README.md

-oding of Cybersecurity task given by Prodigy InfoTech.
+Coding of Cybersecurity task given by Prodigy InfoTech.
 If a program gets an error on a platform, try to run it on some other platform or any online complier.

 Task 1: Created a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
 Allow users to input a message and a shift value to perform encryption and decryption.